-HB 284 Pensions - Federal Offenses (09/29/2015, House Judiciary, First Hearing)
+HB 284 Pensions - Federal Offenses (05/24/2016, Passed by House)

-This bill adds extortion, perjury, and certain federal offenses to those that may result in forfeiture or termination of public retirement benefits.
+This bill adds extortion, perjury, and certain federal offenses to those that may result in forfeiture or termination of public retirement system benefits.

-HB 305 University of Akron - OPERS Members (09/16/2015, Referred to House Health & Aging)
+HB 305 University of Akron - OPERS Members (09/28/2016, Effective)

-This bill provides that new nonteaching employees of the University of Akron would be members of OPERS rather than SERS, and makes an appropriation for the University's SERS employer surcharge payments.
+This bill provided that new nonteaching employees of the University of Akron were members of OPERS, rather than SERS.
+Existing employees would continue to contribute to SERS, and a one-year grandfathering period for terminated, rehired employees was included.